Admission Requirements: Home-Schooled Students

 Home-schooled students who are 21 years of age or older may be considered for admission as Mature Students.

-Students admitted as Home-Schooled students that wish to be considered for Academic Entrance Scholarships must inform their admissions counsellor who will arrange for an interview process to determine the amount they qualify for.
+Students admitted as Home-Schooled students will automatically be considered for an Academic Entrance Scholarship if they have provided documents that can be properly evaluated for grading and meet the February 28 application deadline.
+"Properly evaluated" will be determined by the Admissions Coordinator.
+If transcripts and/or documents cannot be properly evaluated, the student may request to be considered for an Academic Entrance Scholarship through an interview process.
 Home-Schooled students may apply for a Leadership Scholarship or one of the Academic Merit, Business Merit or Music Merit awards provided they meet the criteria listed.

 Print This Page